What is marketing strategy? It’s one of the most important ways to reach specific goals through digital marketing.

 When you run a small business, it's easy to assume that concepts like big data apply only to major multi-national corporations.
 Nothing could be further from the truth.

 Harnessing big data can help you gather far more insights into your audience based on their engagement with your business.
-Consider using this data to inform your future marketing efforts as well as the types of products you create.
+Consider using data modeling tools to inform your future marketing efforts as well as the types of products you create.

 20. In-Person Events